m0nkeyc0de/m0nkeyc0de.github.io/content/posts/arista_ceos_lab.md

 * [Arista cEOS](https://containerlab.dev/manual/kinds/ceos/)
 * [AVD with cEOS-lab](https://arista-netdevops-community.github.io/avd-cEOS-Lab/)

+All my tests and topologies are available [here](https://github.com/m0nkeyc0de/containerlab-ceos).

 **NOTES**:

 * Interfaces that are not connected in the topology configuration file will not show up at all in cEOS when using *containerlab*.
 No workaround found yet.
 * By default base MAC address and serial number is unique to each node.
 You don't need to tweak it unless you want to ensure they never change (useful for CVP).
 * The default Arista cEOS configuration template used by *containerlab* is [here](https://github.com/srl-labs/containerlab/blob/main/nodes/ceos/ceos.cfg).
+* You can't restart nodes individually as it will delete veth links between hosts.
+You can stop one with `docker container stop ...` but then you have to redeploy the lab.

 ### Getting up-and-running
 *Containerlab* is available as docker image which is great to keep your main OS clean and tidy.
 It can be started by running following bash script.